Otto Pippenger

 Notably, Chakrabarti admitted he voted for Daniel Lurie, heir to the billion-dollar Levi Strauss fortune, in last year’s mayoral race — rather than progressive candidate Peskin.

-When questioned about Yimbyism — the notion that removing restrictions on development will magically result in housing at all price points — Chakrabarti’s answers were less than reassuring.
+When questioned about YIMBYism — the notion that removing restrictions on development will magically result in housing at all price points — Chakrabarti’s answers were less than reassuring.
 Removing “obstacles” to “building” is a laudable goal, he said, sounding much like Lurie and the mayor’s right-wing supporters that include YIMBY group, GrowSF.

 The recent addition of District 1 Supervisor Connie Chan to the race — a legislator with deep ties to San Francisco’s progressive movement — makes Chakrabarti’s path to victory all the more difficult.
 As long as he remains maddeningly contradictory, he will have a hard time positioning himself as San Francisco’s answer to Zohran Mamdani.